 What is a trojan?
 It is a file with malicious code embedded, but disguised as legitimate application with the purpose of deceiving the user.
 This type of application uses the greek strategy to attack devices and network environments.

 To fight trojans, it is important to be aware of frequent social engineering tactics, since this type of application needs user action to infect a system.

-Among currently popular malware, this type of application takes over a device, preventing users from accessing the data or the entire operating system.
+Among currently popular malware, this type of malware takes over a device, preventing users from accessing the data or the entire operating system.
 To restore access, the cybercriminal demands ransom.

 Identifying a ransomware application is may be a great difficulty.
 When most users realize the infection, is too late: their system or data is already blocked.

 As we detailed in the blog How to detect bot traffic, there are applications designed to perform recurring actions in an automated way.
 Of course this tactic can be used to perform non-malicious repetitive actions.
 However, bots are widely known for their application in malicious tactics.

 An exploit can be software, a sequence of data or commands used to explore a system’s potential vulnerabilities.
 Like bots, exploits can be used as a tool for IT (aiming to stress possible breaches in a given system or application), but are often used by cybercriminals to cause some unexpected behavior in the execution of software or hardware.

 Used with a malicious intent, it can be especially dangerous because type of application will combine different malware tactics to exploit the target resource or system.

 Do you recall that pushy ad or toolbars that appear in the web browser without apparent user request?
 They are also malware.
 They are not among the most dangerous, but it is still important to avoid them.
 Adware and Spyware are the most frequent.

 What is Adware?
 It is a category of malware that will expose the user to unwanted or potentially malicious advertising.
 An application can contaminate the device and, for example, display repetitive ads or redirect a user’s search to cloned pages with product offerings.